 Finally, he encouraged us to simply just do the best we could to cope.
 That's about as uplifting as it gets:

 Until then, we’ll have to muddle through somehow."

 Garland and others encouraged Martin to make the song less gloomy.
 Although he kept the "muddle through" line, Garland sang the original in the 1944 film, and it became a favorite with the troops serving in World War II.
 Then, in 1957, Frank Sinatra recorded an album named A Jolly Christmas and requested that the "muddle through" line be tweaked.
 It was therefore jollied up by replacing the line with “Hang a shining star upon the highest bough.”
 Thanks to these two legendary artists we aren't singing a Debbie Downer Christmas song but instead one that is more hopeful, positive, and reflects the joy of the season.

 With so many musicians recording, "Have Yourself a Merry Little Christmas," perhaps you wonder, "Who sang it best?"
 If so, then here's your chance to step up and compare their efforts.

 With many artists singing the same Christmas tunes, the sleigh has become overloaded.
 Let's rank them and cross some versions off the list.

-In the "Who Sang It Best?" series, we start with the original rendition of popular songs that have been covered multiple times.
+To weigh who sang it best, we begin with the original rendition of the popular song.
 Then we present a set of contenders, artists who have released cover versions in any genre.
 Some cover versions honor the original artist's style while others are reinterpretations.

 Since the original song version is typically considered "the standard," we don't include it in our overall rankings.
 Instead, we display it first for comparison, with up to 14 contenders presented next in ranked order.
 Vote on your preferences:

-Of all the cover versions, which you prefer?
+- Of all the cover versions, which do you prefer?

 "Have Yourself a Merry Little Christmas" by Judy Garland (1944)